Simulation Study of the Space Charge Limit in Heavy-ion Synchrotrons: Introduction

-The beam dynamics simulations have to resolve the nonlinear 3D space charge forces as well as the local magnet errors, represented in multipole expansion.
-The multipole figures are extracted from magnetic field measurements of individual magnets.
-Until recently, predictions of space charge induced beam loss due to the crossing of resonances have relied on particle tracking using 3D frozen space charge models (see for example \cite{Asvesta2018,Bartosik2020}).
-Due to the demanding time scales of up to 1 second or $\mathcal{O}(10^5)$ turns, non-self-consistent space charge models are also employed for the 2D tune scans for SIS100, leading to the identification of suitable low-loss working point areas.
+The beam dynamics simulations have to resolve the nonlinear 3D space charge forces as well as the local magnet errors, which are represented by a multipole expansion.
+The coefficients of the multipole are extracted from magnetic field measurements of individual magnets.
+Until recently, predictions of space-charge-induced beam loss due to the crossing of resonances have relied on particle tracking using 3D frozen space charge models (see e.g.\ Refs.~\citealp{Asvesta2018,Bartosik2020}).
+Due to the demanding time scales of up to 1 second or 160'000 turns, non-self-consistent space charge models are also employed for the 2D tune scans for SIS100, leading to the identification of suitable low-loss working point areas.
 With non-self-consistent frozen space charge models the simulations can be run with a relatively low number of simulation particles.
 Frozen space charge models, also in their adaptive forms \cite{Bartosik2016}, suppress all modifications of the space charge force resulting from non-Gaussian profiles.
 In the non-adaptive (or ``fixed'' frozen) form, also coherent beam oscillations of any sort are entirely suppressed.
 It is therefore of vital interest to carefully validate the low-loss areas obtained with the faster frozen space charge models by comparison with self-consistent PIC computation.
 Over the long accumulation time scales in synchrotrons, self-consistent PIC solvers require large numbers of macro-particles in order to limit the effect of artificial noise \cite{Boine-Frankenheim2014, Hofmann2014a}.
-Modern implementations of the self-consistent Particle-In-Cell (PIC) scheme feature a much improved performance.
+Recent implementations of the self-consistent Particle-In-Cell (PIC) scheme feature a much improved performance with hardware acceleration \cite{oeftiger2016space}.
 We are hence now in the position to use a sufficiently large number of macro-particles for effective noise suppression and validate the identified low-loss areas, within acceptable computing times.
 This, for the first time, enables systematic studies of different optimisation measures in a realistic simulation scenario towards an increase of the space charge limits.